t-aggelos/tokiponedo/README.md

 **if we are making a noun a verb**:

 1. if the second to last syllable contains an "`a`" it becomes an `e`.
-2. if the last syllable starts with `ra`, then the vowel of the syllable becomes an "`u`"
+2. if the last syllable starts with consonant `r`, then the vowel of the syllable becomes an "`u`"
 3. if the last syllable's consonant isn't j or r, you append "`-ru`"

 This way most verbs would end in `ru` or `ju`. you can see this with the following examples: